 My strategy – I do things that make me think to figure it out: games, TV, movies, books, etc.

 I really dig numbers, patterns, logic problems, and anything that has a strategic element to it.
 I like thinking ahead, exploring the why of something, and considering all the potential paths.
 I like decoding a problem set.
 Julie told me the other day that everything I do is wrapped around this process.
 It’s engrained in me.

 The television shows I like to watch are thought-provoking, whether it’s a documentary or some whodunit.
 I like to think when I watch.
 We have a game where we try to solve the mystery within the first part of a show.
 We watch espionage, law, mysteries, and political dramas just to play these games.

 How about my mobile devices?
 What apps will you find on them?
 Both my iPad and phone have puzzle apps.
 I like Sudoku, number sequencers, cryptography, and logic problems.
 I even have real puzzles, where I challenge myself to put it together as fast as I can.

 When I was ill, I had memory problems.
 The seizures and medicines really messed me up.
 My mother-in-law turned me on to lumosity.
 I can’t recommend that app enough for you.
 It’s cognitive games that fine-tune your spatial, memory, speed, attention, and problem-solving.
 All of us need these skills.
-Go play the games there and level up.
+Go there, play the games, and level up.